Metadrop/ddev-aljibe/README.md

 ddev site-install
 ```

 For this to work, a Drupal configuration export must be available.
-The command  uses drush commands (`sql-drop`, `site:install` and `config-import`) to perform the installation from existing configuration.
+The command uses Drush commands (`sql-drop`, `site:install` and `config-import`) to perform the installation from existing configuration.

 To install a different site other than the default, use its site name: